frederic-perez/AmE-dictionary/data/idioms.md

 __come close to blows__ :two: To nearly devolve into a physical fight. _Shopping on Black Friday can be so frenetic and crazy that many customers come close to blows with one another!_
 __come down the pike__ :dart: Appear, become prominent, as in _He was the best writer to come down the pike in a long time._ The noun pike here is short for “turnpike” or “road.” _You should take this job offer—who knows when another will come down the pike?_
 __come forward__ :two::hammer:
+__come full circle__ To return to the original or a similar position, situation, or circumstance where one or something started.
-__come into play__ To become a factor in a particular situation. _Once personal insults come into play, it’s very hard to resolve a situation calmly._
+__come into play__ :two: To become a factor in a particular situation. _Once personal insults come into play, it’s very hard to resolve a situation calmly._
 __come into question__ To become doubted, scrutinized, or a matter of serious discussion.
 __come of age__
 __come on__